jrbarclay37/PCam-Image-Classification/README.md

 ## Model Evaluation

-Before training our machine learning models, we work in the `exploratory_data_analysis.ipynb` notebook to further process and examine the data from the previous sections.
-This includes feature engineering to enhance the predictive power of variables, as well as force sequence dependancy into the models.
+After selecting our parameters from our hyperparameter tuning, we can train our model and evaluate it's performance in the `model-evaluation.ipynb` notebook.

+Our final model achieves the following performance:
+- Recall: 0.88
+- Precision: 0.88
+- F1 Score: 0.88
+- AUC: 0.945
+- Accuracy: 88%

+Our model was still

+This was data was far more challenging than the popular [MNIST dataset](https://www.tensorflow.org/datasets/catalog/mnist), so we should be satisfied with our 88% accuracy.
+However,

-## Deployment
+## Model Deployment

 Bringing everything together, we use our sentiment scores and technical indicators to predict the future price of TSLA.
 We use a simple ARIMA model as our baseline in the `arima_forecasting` notebook, and then attempt to improve performance using the following models in our `ml_forecasting.ipynb` notebook:
 - Random Forest